DataScientest-Studio/jul24_cmlops_reco_film/README.md

 - Training a machine learning model to recommend movies.
 - Deploying the model as a REST API.
 - Building an interactive web app to display recommendations.
+- Authentication.
-- Orchestrating the workflow with Apache Airflow.
+- Orchestrating the workflow.
-- Monitoring the system with Prometheus and Grafana.
+- Monitoring the system.

 ## 🛠 Stack Tech